dimag0g/nios_duino/README.md

 pins assigned to correct locations.

-3. Run Qsys tool and open nios_sdram.qsys (if you plan to use SDRAM) or nios_onchip.qsys (if'll be using internal RAM).
+3. Run Qsys tool and open nios_sdram.qsys (if you plan to use SDRAM) or nios_onchip.qsys (if you'll be using internal RAM).
 Generate the HDL (and the symbol, if you plan to use graphical schematic editor).

 4. Instantiate the generated system in your project and connect its outputs